 Most employers are required to keep and submit records, but the company that caused your injuries may be exempt if you work in a low-risk industry.

 Anyone can file an OSHA complaint, and there are ways to do it anonymously.
 Filing a complaint should be taken seriously, and you should only file one if OSHA regulations have been violated.
 Some companies will even attempt to retaliate against those individuals who file complaints.
 Retaliation is illegal, and the government offers protection to those workers who complain.
 When examining your complaint, OSHA officials will take the three following factors into consideration:

 - Can the accusation be proven?

-If your injury was caused by you're a company's refusal to adhere to OSHA regulations, you will certainly need the help of a trained Phoenix on the job injury attorney.
-Here at Breyer Law Offices, P.C., we have extensive experience trying and winning OSHA-related cases.
+If your injury was caused by your company's refusal to adhere to OSHA regulations, you will certainly need the help of a trained Phoenix on the job injury attorney.
+Here at The Husband & Wife Law Team, we have extensive experience trying and winning OSHA-related cases.
 We can help you prove your case, and our legal team won't rest until you get the justice you deserve.
-Learn more by calling our office today at (602) 267-1280.
+Learn more by calling today at (602) 457-6222.

 - Arizona Construction Site Safety Attorneys